 By future-proofing facility designs, manufacturers can adapt or expand their facilities quickly — as a response to supply chain changes and pressures.
 Additionally, with the integration of advanced technological systems, manufacturers can enhance their operations to get product to market as quickly as possible, as well as to help solve for other industry challenges and potential for supply chain bottlenecks.

-The engineer-procure-construct (EPC) approach is a great project delivery methodology that enhances efficiency by enabling concurrent engineering and construction activities during the project lifecycle.
+The engineer-procure-construct (EPC) approach is a strategic project delivery methodology that enhances efficiency by enabling concurrent engineering and construction activities during the project life cycle.
 The EPC approach also allows for adaptive design changes to meet evolving regulatory or project requirements, as well as early equipment procurement.
 To balance speed and cost, the EPC approach allows for innovative strategies to be applied to meet accelerated timelines and strict budget expectations.

 Editor’s note: This post was originally published April 1, 2025, and has been updated for context and accuracy.